 Oregon state animal health officials now accept Extended Equine Certificates of Veterinary Inspection (EECVIs), six-month health certificates for equine interstate movement.
-The EECVI program, launched by a number of state animal health officials in 2019, now has 33 US states participating.
+The EECVI program, launched by a number of state animal health officials in 2019, now has 33 US states participating (as of November 2021).

 EECVIs allow horse owners to move for up to six months, instead of the 30 days a regular health certificate provides.
 Through the GlobalVetLink software platform, veterinarians in participating states can create an EECVI, submit it to their state animal health official, and provide owners with online access to create their travel permits 24/7.

 Why acceptance of EECVI continues to grow among veterinarians, horse owners and state animal health officials